 H-1B Visa Pipelayer Jobs

-Pipelayer roles qualify for H-1B sponsorship when the position requires a bachelor's degree in civil engineering, construction management, or a related field.
+Pipelayer roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in civil engineering, construction management, or a related field.
 Employers in water infrastructure, municipal utilities, and heavy civil contracting have active LCA filing histories.
 H-1B status is employer-tied, so your sponsoring contractor must file a new petition if you change companies.

-Showing 5 of 5+ Pipelayer jobs
+Showing 5 of 10+ Pipelayer jobs

-See all Pipelayer jobs
+See all Pipelayer Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Pipelayer roles.